mbhall88/head_to_head_pipeline/data/QC/README.md

 ![rulegraph](resources/rulegraph.png)

-This directory houses the pipeline to perform quality control on the samples.
+This directory houses the pipeline to perform basecalling of the Nanopore data and quality control on the samples.
 There is an assumption that the [Illumina baseline variant calling](../../analysis/baseline_variants) has been done already - as these VCFs are used for lineage-calling.